Kelly Fearing: Career

 After graduating from Louisiana Tech University, Fearing worked as a middle school art teacher in Winnfield, Louisiana.
 In 1943, he left his teaching position to receive volunteer defense industry training during World War II, and moved to Fort Worth to work as a draftsman-in-training for Consolidated Vultee Aircraft.
 Over the course of his employment as a production illustrator, co-worker and fellow artist, Dickson Reeder, introduced him to the group of artists that eventually became known as the Fort Worth School, and later the Fort Worth Circle.

-Fearing taught at Texas Wesleyan College from 1945 to 1947 as head of the art department, following which he joined the University of Texas at Austin as the Ashbel Smith Professor in Art.
+Fearing taught at Texas Wesleyan College (now Texas Wesleyan University) from 1945 to 1947 as head of the art department, following which he joined the University of Texas at Austin as the Ashbel Smith Professor in Art.
 He remained at the university as a faculty member and retired in 1987 as a Professor Emeritus.
 He received the E. William Doty Award in 2007, the most prestigious educator recognition given by the university’s College of Fine Arts.
 He was considered a pioneer in arts education, largely due to his Junior Art Project through UT Austin, which offered free university-based instruction and exposure to visual art for children of all ages and economic backgrounds.